escobarana/openaq-aws/README.md

 # Process current Air Quality in Belgium
-Real-time view of the current air quality in various cities.
+Real-time view of the current air quality in various cities of Belgium.

 ## Data Source:
 https://registry.opendata.aws/openaq/